backtrace-labs/backtrace-unity/README.md

 - Reports per minute: Limits the number of reports the client will send per minutes.
 If set to 0, there is no limit.
 If set to a higher value and the value is reached, the client will not send any reports until the next minute.
 Further, the BacktraceClient.Send/BacktraceClient.SendAsync method will return false.
 - Destroy client on new scene load - Backtrace-client by default will be available on each scene.
 Once you initialize Backtrace integration, you can fetch Backtrace game object from every scene.
 In case if you don't want to have Backtrace-unity integration available by default in each scene, please set this value to true.
 - Use normalized exception message: If exception does not have a stack trace, use a normalized exception message to generate fingerprint.
+- Filter reports: Configure Backtrace plugin to filter reports based on report type - Message, Exception, Unhandled Exception, Hang.
+By default this option is disabled (None).
 - Send unhandled native game crashes on startup: Try to find game native crashes and send them on Game startup.
 - Handle unhandled exceptions: Toggle this on or off to set the library to handle unhandled exceptions that are not captured by try-catch blocks.
 - Game Object Depth Limit: Allows developer to filter number of game object childrens in Backtrace report.